studiocentauri/studiocentauri.github.io/learn/skills/components.md

 ```

 Now when the engine detects a keyboard input, it will fire the `KeyboardEvent`.
 This event will be handled by `OnKeyboardInput`
 from the `PlayerInputSystem`.
-This handler with iterate through each active entity in the world that has both `Input` and
+This handler will iterate through each active entity in the world that has both `Input` and
 `Position` components, modifying their position components as required.
 Note that the tree entity will be skipped, as it has only
 `Position`.